Gravity defying sleep

 So, we commissioned this piece by local Manchester artist Gideon Conn.
 This is a tribute to everyone who has supported and believed in us so far: the Levitex family.
 From the researchers, through the early adopters and the sport stars who fell in love with our products, to you.
 Thank you.

-Our posture and pain experts
+Posture and pain experts

 Our CEO, James Leinhardt, has a wealth of knowledge in 24hr Postural care and has designed class-one medical devices to manage the posture for clients suffering with complex neurological illness and Injury.
 His existing business works with NHS trusts and social care throughout the UK and his nighttime system has reached clients as far as Europe, the Middle East and Australia.
-Working with client groups such as catastrophic brain injury, Multiple Sclerosis, Cerebral Palsy and Stroke survivors, James Feels a social obligation and strong sense of purpose to care and improve the lives of patients in medical difficulty and the wider public.
+Working with client groups such as catastrophic brain injury, Multiple Sclerosis, Cerebral Palsy and Stroke survivors, James feels a social obligation and strong sense of purpose to care and improve the lives of patients in medical difficulty and the wider public.

 Medical director, Dr Ilan Lieberman works as a Pain Medicine Consultant and Clinician with The University Hospitals of South Manchester (UHSM).
 Between 2004 and 2014 he was the Clinical Lead for the Pain Medicine Service in UHSM.
 In December 2013 he was appointed as the Director of UHSM Academy, the learning and development arm of UHSM.
 His areas of special interest include back pain management and interventions, chronic pain syndromes after surgery, trauma, injury or infection, complex regional pain syndrome, fibromyalgia, neuropathic pain, pain management in multiple sclerosis, refractory angina pain and whiplash.